swaptacular/swpt_ca_scripts/README.md

 File location: /some-path/peers/fd75076e66e6bd5f8b7dee0e03bd51a0/peercert.crt
 ```

-You can run the `sign-peercert` command for an already established peer as
+You can run the "sign-peercert"` command for an already established peer as
 well.
 In this case it will not create a new certificate file, but if a newer
-version of the info-bundle file has been supplied, the peer's "nodeinfo"
+version of the peer's info-bundle file has been supplied, the peer's
-directory will be updated.
+"nodeinfo" directory will be updated.

 **Important note:** Before signing a peer certificate to an *accounting
 authority node*, it is highly recommended to take the time to verify that